jpillora/chisel/README.md

 	  --auth, An optional username and password (client authentication) in the form: "<user>:<pass>".
 These credentials are compared to the credentials inside the server's --authfile.

+	  --keepalive, An optional keepalive interval.
+Since the underlying transport is HTTP, in many instances we'll be traversing through proxies, often these proxies will close idle connections.
+You must specify a time with a unit, for example '30s' or '2m'.
+Defaults to '0s' (disabled).

 	  -v, Enable verbose logging